oksid56/asisos/README.md

 # asisos

+THIS WORK IS PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED EXTRAS.

-"AS IS OS" - public domain operating system
+## "AS IS OS"
+### public domain operating system